AdrianCGallo/starter-academic/content/project/HJA_Quantative_Soil_Pits/index.md

 ---
-title: How to dig a perfectly square hole
+title: How to dig a perfectly square hole at the HJ Andrews experimental forest
 subtitle: Ever wanted to see how perfectly square a cube you could dig?
 Well neither have I!
 But it turns out perfectly square holes are ideal for ecosystem-level carbon accounting.

 # Summary for listings and search engines